WebAccessVL: Violation-Aware VLM for Web Accessibility: Abstract

 \section{Abstract}

-We present a vision-language model (VLM) that automatically edits website HTML to address Web Content Accessibility Guidelines 2 (WCAG2) violations.
-We formulate this as a supervised image-conditioned program synthesis task, where the model learns to correct HTML given the HTML and its rendering.
-We collected WebAccessVL, a new dataset with manually corrected accessibility violations, establishing paired training data.
-We then propose a violation-conditioned VLM that additionally conditions on the WCAG2 violation count to guide the correction process.
-Experiments demonstrate that our method effectively reduces the average number of violations from 5.34 to 0.44 per website, outperforming commercial LLM APIs (Gemini, GPT-5).
-A perceptual study confirms that our edited websites maintain the original visual appearance and content.
+We present a vision-language model (VLM) that automatically edits website HTML to address violations of the Web Content Accessibility Guidelines 2 (WCAG2) while preserving the original design.
+We formulate this as a supervised image-conditioned program synthesis task, where the model learns to correct HTML given both the code and its visual rendering.
+We create WebAccessVL, a website dataset with manually corrected accessibility violations.
+We then propose a violation-conditioned VLM that further takes the detected violations' descriptions from a checker as input.
+This conditioning enables an iterative checker-in-the-loop refinement strategy at test time.
+We conduct extensive evaluation on both open API and open-weight models.
+Empirically, our method achieves 0.211 violations per website, a 96.0\% reduction from the 5.34 violations in raw data and 87\% better than GPT-5.
+A perceptual study also confirms that our edited websites better maintain the original visual appearance and content.